governance-game/governance-game/README.md

 ![A picture of the cards in the game on a table](images/cards-640px.jpg)

+If you want to use the game in a workshop or online, see [our workshop guide](https://about.publiccode.net/activities/supporting-codebase-governance/game/run-governance-game-workshop.html).

 ## Print your own version

 See [PRINTING](PRINTING.md) for tested printing methods.